emiljapelt/trench/doc/game.md

 The value must a positive float.
 The given value is used to scale how slow the game runs.
 0.0 meaning as fast as possible, and 2.0 meaning twice as slow as normal.

 **Default**: 1.0

 ---

-### shoot_limit
-The value must be a positive integer.
-The value limits how far projectiles can travel, e.g. bullets and fireballs.

-**Default**: 10

----

-### throw_limit
-The value must be a positive integer.
-The value limits how far things can be thrown, e.g. bombs.

-**Default**: 5

----